aMartin6/HW-Outlines/HW2.md

 ### Intstructions

 1. Do your reading notes on GitHub in the file HW2_ReadingNotes.md as we discussed in class.

     If you didn't name it with a ".md" extenstion, you can change it.
+Why?
-Why?  his stands for Markdown, which is a language in to quickly format documents.
+    This stands for Markdown, which is a language in to quickly format documents.
 It is the same language you see in Jupyter Notebook cells.
 If you need a reminder of what/how we did, see the __Resources__ section below.

 2. Do the [Runestone Assignment](https://runestone.academy/runestone/static/PHY325/index.html) named HW2